FedericoVaga/PyWordReference/README.md

 # Translator
 ## Usage
-The implementation is minimal and it's main purpose is to get all the possible translations of a given term.
+The implementation is minimal and its main purpose is to get all the possible translations of a given term.
 Following an example:

     >>> import PyWordReference
     >>> wr = PyWordReference.Translator()
     >>> res = wr.search("en", "it", "hello")

 The Translator object can be used to perform searches.
-The syntex is very
+The syntax is very
 simple:

     def search(self, lang_from, lang_to, term):

-What the search method return is a Python dictionary with the following structure:
+What the search method returns is a Python dictionary with the following structure:

     {